This chapter explains how to patch a Pandoras Box Site. In detail, it shows, how to..

 - use the commands in the context menu

-Please read the chapter Patch Templates if you like to learn how to use templates for custom patches.
+Please read the chapter Patch Templates if you would like to learn how to use templates for custom patches.

 Remember to activate DMX or Art-Net Input in the Configuration tab in the section Remote Control Protocols to receive incoming data.
 Please see the chapter "DMX Input" for the general workflow regarding DMX Input.